 Consider the training on offer

-Mott MacDonald highlights the thoroughness of its training in its job ad.
-It is not enough to simply say that the nature of this training appeals to you – you need to use examples of your skills and achievements to explain exactly why you would perform well under this particular training method and why you should be given the opportunity to do so.
+Mott MacDonald highlights the thoroughness of its training in its job ad – that you will be on the ‘Accelerate Your Future’ programme.
+It is not enough to simply say that the nature of this development programme appeals to you – you need to use examples of your skills and achievements to explain exactly why you would perform well under this particular training method and why you should be given the opportunity to do so.